 I was 17 with my heart at the time bound to the tunes of GnR, when I heard Chester and Mike Shinoda for the first time.
 Poetically enough, today I’m “NUMB”.
 Which also happens to my favourite track by Linkin Park.
 Be in peace Ches.
 The airwaves from my college years are filled with your songs as its background music.

-Unlike Phoebe, at our home we’re dealing with an electronic birthday candle that has been refusing to die all day!!!!!
-Even after the birthday boy got irritated and subject the said candle to water boarding.
+Unlike Phoebe, we’re dealing with an electronic birthday candle that has been refusing to die all day!!!!!
+Even after the birthday boy got so irritated that he subject the said candle to water boarding.
 In the end it has ended up in a dumpster wrapped in an old tea towel.
-And when I turned around to leave, this is what I heard….
+And guess what I heard as I turned around to leave….

 PS: 6:45 AM – I’m leaving from mums place and it’s still ringing.